Kentik - Network Observability

 In cloud-based network topologies, multiple organizations share the same network infrastructure provided by a cloud service provider.
 This topology offers scalability, flexibility, and cost savings, as organizations can utilize resources as needed.

-These older topologies served as the foundation for modern network designs, but today’s internetworked systems have evolved to incorporate more complex and efficient topologies, such as mesh, hybrid, and virtual networks.
+These older topologies served as the foundation for modern network designs, but today’s internetworked systems have evolved to incorporate more complex and efficient topologies, such as mesh topology, hybrid topology, and virtual networks.
+All of these are examples of physical network topology traditionally used in local area networks:

 Bus Network Topology